EESSI/docs/docs/site_specific_config/lmod_hooks.md

 The first allows for hooks that need to be executed for that system, irrespective of the CPU architecture.
 The second allows for hooks specific to a certain architecture.

 ## Architecture-independent hooks
 Hooks are written in Lua and can use any of the standard Lmod functionality as described in the [Lmod documentation](https://lmod.readthedocs.io/en/latest/170_hooks.html).
 While there are many types of hooks, you most likely want to specify a load or unload hook.
+Note that the EESSI hooks provide a nice example of what you can do with hooks.
+Here, as an example, we will define a `load` hook that environment variable `MY_ENV_VAR` to `1` whenever an `OpenMPI` module is loaded.

 First, you typically want to load the necessary Lua packages:
 ```lua